koalexander0511/OS_thread_library_pt2/REPORT.md

 The function *tps_write* uses the helper function *find_tps* to return the TPS with the correct thread ID.
-Then, assuming its page's *ref_count* iss greater than 1, *mprotect* and *memcpy* is used to copy the content of its page to a new page, with correct reference counter for each page.
+Then, assuming its page's *ref_count* is greater than 1, *mprotect* and *memcpy* is used to copy the content of its page to a new page, with correct reference counter for each page.